 Texas law has very specific procedures in place for proving the need for a guardianship and getting a guardian appointed.
 These specific procedures can be very complicated for an individual to undertake without a lawyer’s help, and it is highly recommended to consult with a lawyer if you believe you or someone you know needs a guardian appointed.
 To get a guardianship, incapacity must be proven by clear and convincing evidence—a very high standard.
 Unless the proposed ward is a minor, a certificate from a doctor who has examined the proposed ward must be filed with the court.
 There are specific requirements and deadlines for the certificate that must be followed and it is best to consult an attorney to learn about these requirements before the doctor conducts the examination.

 The court must appoint a guardian for an incapacitated person according to the circumstances and considering the incapacitated person’s best interests.
 If more than one person of the same priority level wishes to be the ward’s guardian, the court will choose the one who is best qualified to serve the interests of the ward.
 It is important to remember that the court has the ultimate authority and has the power to skip over a person higher on the priority list if the court finds that person to be ineligible.
-Some examples of what might make a person ineligible or disqualified from being a guardian include being a minor, having notoriously bad conduct, having serious conflicts of interest with the ward, having a lack of education, being incapable of properly and prudently managing and controlling the ward or the ward’s estate, and being not being a resident of Texas and not being designated an agent in Texas for service process.
+Some examples of what might make a person ineligible or disqualified from being a guardian include being a minor, having notoriously bad conduct, having serious conflicts of interest with the ward, having a severe and impairing lack of education, being incapable of properly and prudently managing and controlling the ward or the ward’s estate, and being not being a resident of Texas and not being designated an agent in Texas for service process.

 The guardian of a person and the guardian of an estate have many duties, far more than could be listed here.
 In general, however, both types of guardians are fiduciaries and are held to the high standards to which all fiduciaries are held in caring for the ward and the ward’s estate.
-Additionally, the guardian is taxed with producing an inventory of the Ward’s asset and is required to post a bond in an amount set by the court to assure that the guardian fulfills his or her duties.
+After the appointment, the guardian is taxed with producing an inventory of the Ward’s asset and is required to post a bond in an amount set by the court to assure that the guardian fulfills his or her duties.
 The amount of the bond depends on whether the guardian is guardian of the person, estate, or both.

-If you have a loved one who you think may need a guardian or if you are a guardian for a ward and need assistance with your responsibilities, Payne & Truitt can help.
+If you have a loved one who you think may need a guardian or if you are a guardian for a ward and need assistance with your responsibilities, PP&T can help.